 Measures of reliability, validity and standard statistics remain extremely relevant to underpin the safe use of AS Tracking.
 Therefore STEER publishes all its research and development papers as part of its transparent, rigorous and scientific methodology in order to demonstrate the reliability, validity and efficacy of AS Tracking.
 Research papers..

 Yes.
 STEER maintains the highest standards in data protection and has already implemented the necessary changes to be compliant with the GDPR.
-Your children's assessment data will be treated with the strictest confidence and only shared with the relevant members of pastoral staff.
+Your children's assessment data will be treated with the strictest confidence by your school and only shared with the relevant members of pastoral staff.
 STEER will store all data about your children securely under its Privacy by Design, in which names & identities are anonymised.
-STEER provides schools and parents with clear data agreements for informed consent.